ejacksondev/ForgeGuardian/README.md

 - [ ] Delete base files created by `create.rs`
 - [ ] Options for tool extensions - ForgeGuardian will only handle compression-style extensions gracefully at present
 - [ ] Threading for efficiency
+- [ ] Fetch data from online source

 ## Contributing